noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 ### transaction verification engine

 - connects to the bitcoin network as a full node allowing you to verify transactions occuring within the network
+- grabs the unlocking script contained in the input of a transaction, and checks if it solves the requirements of the UTXO (output) of the linked transaction
+  - i.e. the unlocking script of an input in a transaction unlocks the output of a locking script in a PREVIOUS transaction
+  - i.e. the locking script of a transaction, interacts with the unlocking script of an input to a FUTURE transaction

 ### block explorer